 Escape Regular Expression

-Example 8: Find files which contain [ in its name, as [ is a special charter we have to escape it
+Example 8: Find files which contain [ in it’s name, as [ is a special charter we have to escape it

 grep "[" filename